rbotzax/giauto/README.md

 Follow the instructions and sign into Heroku after installing the CLI from either command prompt or terminal whichever you use.

+You do not need a GitHub account to clone this repo or use the Heroku method.

 ## Usage

 1. Clone this branch